awesomemotive/easy-digital-downloads/readme.txt

 * Fix: PayPal Standard - Transaction links were not directing to the transation.
 * Fix: The Arabic translation file caused a fatal error; it has been removed in deference to the repository translation.
 * Fix: Improve earnings export performance.
+* Dev: CLI - Prevent PHP error when a malformed payments command is used.
 * Dev: Add helper methods the to the Pass Manager class.
 * Dev: Create an option for the store activation date.
 * Dev: Introduce the EDD extension registry for managing licensed extensions.